ef-labs/vertx-jersey/examples/inject-securitycontext/README.md

 ## Run It

-To run this example inside IDEA, add a maven Run/Debug Configuration with the following command line setting:
+1. Run from the command line `mvn vertx:runMod'
-`vertx:runMod -Dvertx.langs.java=com.englishtown~vertx-mod-hk2~1.6.0-SNAPSHOT:com.englishtown.vertx.hk2.HK2VerticleFactory`
+2. Run from inside IDEA via the vert.x maven plugin vertx:runMod

 Try the following urls in your browser: